12 Beautiful Newborn and Sibling Photoshoot Ideas

 One safe and easy way to pose newborns and their siblings is with the two of them lying comfortably on a textured rug, and with their heads and necks supported by pillows.
 With this pose, parents can sit beside the rug (but not visible in the frame) so there’s always someone waiting to step in if need be.

-There’s also this warm urban textured studio in Baltimore, MD, which has not only a variety of lovely backdrop options but also a grand piano and “12-foot arched windows that bathe [the] space in beautiful natural light.”
+If your home is a bit lacking in textured rugs and furniture, consider renting a Peerspace that already comes with this type of decor.
+As an example, check out this warm urban textured studio in Baltimore, MD.
+It not only includes a variety of lovely backdrop options but also a grand piano and “12-foot arched windows that bathe [the] space in beautiful natural light.”

 3. Have your newborn pose in a basket